-Reasons No Age Wife Child for Explanations marriage · S1 32 1 - Love, but Before the wedding, they are dating, and love each other.
-1 week before by force the wedding, the parents of ex-husband's girlfriend came and asked him to marry their child because she had been pregnant for several months.
+Reasons No Age Wife Child for Explanations marriage S1 32 1 - Love, but by perforce Before the wedding, they are dating, and love each other.
+1 week before the wedding, the parents of ex-husband's girlfriend came and asked him to marry their child because she had been pregnant for several months.
 S1 had the intention to cancel the marriage and let the husband marry his ex, but not bear the shame of parents especially because her wedding invitations have been spread.
 Their marriage is still held, and a week later the husband marries his ex.
 Nowadays husbands rarely go home, mostly at second wife's home.
-S2 54 1 3 Arranged S2 already had a boyfriend, but shortly after her sister died, the husband of by her her sister's came to propose herself to the S2's parents.
-Initially the subject parents, had refused, but eventually accepted.
+S2 54 1 3 Arrange d by her parents, S2 already had a boyfriend, but shortly after her sister died, the husband of her sister's came to propose herself to the S2's parents.
+Initially the subject had refused, but eventually accepted.
 After married nearly 20 years, the husband was found out to have a wife in Borneo for about 2 years.
 At first the husband did not confess but after the evidences he confess it.
 The husband does not want to divorce S2 because he thinks polyginy life is permitted by Islam.
 Currently the S2 do economic activity at home because the husband has started very rarely returned home, as well as rarely sending money.
-S3 22 2 1 Asking From the beginning S3 didn't know about the man's marriage status.
-After (baby, by 1st wife that, S3 1 mo) and After knowing its status, S3 chooses to move away and discontact.
-After a husband's while the man and his family and his first wife too came to her residence.
-The family purpose is to persuade S3 to be willing to become second wife.
+53 22 2 1 (baby, 1 mo) Asking by 1st wife and husband's family From the beginning S3 didn't know about the man's marriage status.
+After that, S3 After knowing its status, S3 chooses to move away and discontact.
+After a while the man and his family and his first wife too came to her residence.
+The purpose is to persuade S3 to be willing to become second wife.
 S3 finally want to after considering it for several months.
-After the wedding she often "terrorized" by the 1st wife.
-Some of the husband's family who came to the house did the same thing.

-information of the situation and circumstances of the subject.
+After the wedding she often information of the situation and circumstances of the subject.
 We have 3 (three) subjects who have lived polygamy life for about 3 (three) years.
 All three subjects will get initials as S1, S2 and S3.